jfbastien/musl/README.md

-Note that this currently doesn't work because the `dlsym` implementation returns the function from another module, and the implementation puts the functions in different tables. `call_indirect` can only call functions from the same module, whereas `call_import` can call functions from another module by trampolining through JavaScript.
+Note that this currently doesn't work because the `dlsym` implementation returns the function from another module, and the implementation puts the functions in different tables (hence the "limited" nature of this hacky dynamic linking). `call_indirect` can only call functions from the same module, whereas `call_import` can call functions from another module by trampolining through JavaScript.
 We could fix this by:

 * Forcing developers to use a function such as `dlcall` and provide handles for the module and symbol. `dlcall` would trampoline through JavaScript.
 This